A CMOS-compatible Ising Machine with Bistable Nodes: Abstract

 \section{Abstract}

-Ising machines use physics to naturally guide a dynamical system towards an optimal state which can be read out as a heuristical solution to a combinatorial optimization problem.
-Such designs that use nature as a computing mechanism can lead to higher performance and/or lower operation costs.
+Physical Ising machines rely on nature to guide a dynamical system towards an optimal state which can be read out as a heuristical solution to a combinatorial optimization problem.
+Such designs that use nature as a computing mechanism can lead to higher performance and/or lower operation costs and hence have attracted research and prototyping efforts from industry and academia.
 Quantum annealers are a prominent example of such efforts.
-However, existing Ising machines are generally bulky and energy intensive.
-Such disadvantages might lead to intrinsic advantages at some larger scale in the future.
-But for now, integrated electronic designs allow more immediate applications.
+However, some physics-centric Ising machines require stringent operating conditions that result in significant bulk and energy budget.
+Such disadvantages may be acceptable if these designs provide some significant intrinsic advantages at a much larger scale in the future, which remains to be seen.
+But for now, integrated electronic designs of Ising machines allow more immediate applications.
 We propose one such design that uses bistable nodes, coupled with programmable and variable strengths.
-The design is fully CMOS compatible for on-chip applications and demonstrates competitive solution quality and significantly superior execution time and energy.
+The design is fully CMOS compatible for chip-scale applications and demonstrates competitive solution quality and significantly superior execution time and energy.